XPRESSyourself/XPRESSpipe/docs/content/beginner.rst

 ---------------
 Run Data
 ---------------
+| - Assuming you installed the XPRESSpipe dependencies in a conda environment called :data:`xpresspipe`, you will use the following as a template.
+If you named the conda environment something else, you would replace the line :data:`conda activate xpresspipe` with :data:`conda activate env_name`.
+If dependencies were installed to the base environment, the :data:`source $(conda...` and :data:`conda activate ...` lines are unnecessary.
 | - The commands here are the same as above, but likely the method of execution will be different.
 A lot of supercomputing clusters manage job submission through a system called `SLURM <https://www.youtube.com/watch?v=RpkAyFI05yY>`_.
 Each supercomputing cluster should have individualized and tailored instructions for proper usage.
 We will briefly provide an example of how one would submit a job to a SLURM batch system:

 .. code-block:: shell